DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Words that were preserved or created:**

-- General terms for "gods" and "divine beings"
+- General terms for "Reges" and "administrator-class agents"
 - Mythological vocabulary for supernatural events
 - Hero terminology celebrating the defeat of "monsters"
 - Religious language emphasizing human submission to divine authority